denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

         JAVA_INT.withBitAlignment(32), ADDRESS.withBitAlignment(64)
 );
 ```

-There is no sign of varargs, even though the C _printf_ is a variadic function.
+The C _printf_ is a variadic function, but there is no sign of variadic arguments in the descriptor.

-According to C _printf_ definition, it has both named args (`const char * __restricted`) and variadic arguments (`...`),
-but an entry point to the C _printf_ in Java (**MethodHandle::invoke**) accepts varargs only:
+According to C _printf_ definition, it has both named args (`const char * __restricted`) and variadic arguments (`...`), but the Java entry point to the C _printf_ (**MethodHandle::invoke**) accepts varargs only:
 ```java
 public final native @PolymorphicSignature Object invoke(Object... args) throws Throwable;
 ```
 i.e., there is no distinction between named args and varargs.

-So, no matter what's the combination of both named and variadic arguments was used to call a function,
-in Java, they must be enclosed into array of type **Object** (spread), or passed one followed by another remaining the order of them as per **FunctionDescriptor** declaration.
+So, no matter what kind of combination of named and variadic arguments used to call a native function from the JVM, they must be enclosed into an array of type **Object[]** or passed one followed by another to remain in the order of defined by the **FunctionDescriptor**.

-This is why **FunctionDescriptor** soo important -- it's not just the Java representation of C method signature, but also it also declares Java method type of the native function.
+The **FunctionDescriptor** isn't just a representation of the C method signature but also declares the Java method type of the native function.
+Therefore, to perform a call native, the Java runtime must know what to call (a method handle) and how to invoke (based on the method type).

 #### Native function descriptor and a method type

-**FunctionDescriptor** is the key for understanding a process of a method type validation (safe converting).
+**FunctionDescriptor** is the key to a process of the native function method type validation (safe converting).
+It is the only entity the JVM relies on when it attempts to match a native method invocation method type and the descriptor method type as a reference value.

 At the runtime, when the **MethodHandle::invoke** is called, the JVM attempts to perform safe type converting between
 the method type (see [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html) derived from a function descriptor
 ```java
 //                named arg      ret-value
 //                <ADDRESS>      <JAVA_INT>
 MethodHandle  (  Addressable  )     int
 ```
 and a method type created from the arguments passed to the **MethodHandle::invoke** (both named and variadic).
-In case of the C _printf_, the JVM checks if it can convert safely whatever was submitted to the **MethodHandle::invoke**
+In the case of the C _printf_, the JVM checks if it can convert safely whatever was submitted to the **MethodHandle::invoke**
 as named and variadic arguments to a method type derived from Java implementation of the C _printf_ function descriptor.

 So in Part 1, the **MethodHandle::invoke** was called with a Java string enclosed into a memory segment (**MemorySegment**):
 ```java